hellicott/IntermediateCSharp/README.md

 Arrays are always reference types.
 When creating one you speficy the size which is used for memory allocation.
 The downside here is that once you have set this you can't increase its size.
 It very unusual to know the size of a collection before you want to use it so often other collections are used.
+This fixed size can be more efficient though, so sometimes it can be beneficial to cast a list to an array if you know no more elements will be added, for example after looping through and object and finding all the instances of an required value.

 **Generic collections**

 e.g. `List<T>`, `HashSet<T>` where `T` is the type and `Dictionary<K,V> where `K` and `V` are the types of the keys and the values

-These force all elements to be the same type (or you'll get a compilation error).
-Anoth benefit is that you can add as many elements as you want to them at any time.
+They are type safe.
+These force all elements in the collection to be the same type (or you'll get a compilation error).
+Another benefit is that you can add as many elements as you want to them at any time.

 **Raw collections**